totalspectrum/spin2cpp/doc/basic.md

  - RESTORE is not implemented yet.

- - ON x GOTO is not implemented yet.

 ## Introduction

 Fastspin BASIC is the BASIC language support of the fastspin compiler for the Parallax Propeller and Prop2.
 It is a BASIC dialect similar to FreeBASIC or Microsoft BASIC, but with a few differences.
 On the Propeller chip it compiles to LMM code (machine language) which runs quite quickly.